 Intuos Pros are larger than the non-Pros because of the large grip area and the buttons, but the active area of the Intuos Pro and Intuoses are almost the same.

 Of course, it’s about what you’re happy with–some prefer the larger or smaller one.
-But the Medium is a favorite among many artists, designers, and photographers.
+But many artists, designers, and photographers feel the Pro Medium is the best Wacom tablet.

 Intuos Art Pen & Touch is the non-Pro Intuos line.